wdporter/i-am-that-vuepress/14-appearances-and-the-reality/readme.md

 **Q:**&ensp;I know it is not possible!
 All I want to know is if there are causes for everything and whether the causes can be influenced, thereby affecting the events?

 **M:**&ensp;To influence events, you need not know the causes.
-What a roundabout way of doing things!
+What a roundabout way of doïng things!
 Are you not the source and the end of every event?
 Control it at the source itself.

 **Q:**&ensp;Every morning I pick up the newspaper and read with dismay that the world’s sorrows — poverty, hatred and wars — continue unabated.
 My questions concern the fact of sorrow, the cause, the remedy.
 Don’t brush me off saying that it is Buddhism!
 Don’t label me.
 Your insistence on causelessness removes all hope of the world ever changing.